rodrigo-arenas/portfolio/README.md

 ### Configs:

-There is one configuration file per page or main component, for example if you want to modify the footer icons and hyperlinks, go to the footerConfig.js file
+There is one configuration file per page or main component, for example, if you want to modify the footer icons and hyperlinks, go to the footerConfig.js file

 ![footer](src/assets/images/footer.png)

-Here, you can modify all the values but keep the key's names, structure and className the same; you can also add new values to the configs containing a list.
+Here, you can modify all the values but keep the key's names, structure, and className the same; you can also add new values to the configs containing a list.

 ### Images:

-This folder is meant to keep images that are displayed over some routes, like the blogs and projects.
+This folder is meant to keep images displayed over some routes, like blogs and projects.
 For example, inside the projectsConfig.js file, the list of projects has a property called "image":

 ![projects_config.png](src/assets/images/projects_config.png)